artsy/README/playbooks/deployments.md

     [here](https://circleci.com/docs/2.0/configuration-reference/#add_ssh_keys).
   - The default read-only key under _Checkout SSH Keys_ is still required for Circle to checkout the repo, so don't delete.
-- In the projects' settings, generally speaking:
+- In the CircleCI project settings, navigate to the advanced tab.
+Generally speaking you should:
-  - _build forked pull requests_ should be enabled
+  - Enable the option to _Build forked pull requests_.
-  - _pass secrets to builds from forked pull requests_ should be disabled
+  - Disable the option to _Pass secrets to builds from forked pull requests_.

 ## "Hot" fixes and roll-backs